changeworld/azure-docs.pl-pl/articles/data-lake-store/data-lake-store-get-started-java-sdk.md

 ## <a name="delete-files-and-folders"></a>Usuwanie plików i folderów

-Poniższy fragment kodu usuwa określone pliki i foldery, w ramach konta Data Lake Storage Gen1 cyklicznie.
+Poniższy fragment kodu usuwa określone pliki i foldery na koncie Data Lake Storage Gen1, cyklicznie.

     // delete directory along with all the subdirectories and files in it client.deleteRecursive("/a");